weaveworks-guides/weave-net-legacy/weave-scope/README.md

 Weave Scope automatically detects and monitors every host, container and process in your infrastructure, builds a map showing their inter-communications and then presents an up-to-date view of your infrastructure in a web interface.
 You can visualize, monitor and control your distributed applications and troubleshoot bottlenecks, memory leaks or any other issues.
 It does this without requiring changes to your code or configuration, and without having to make declarations about your infrastructure that become out-of-date and stale.

-While Weave Scope works with Docker and the Weave network, neither is required.
 Weave Scope can be deployed to any infrastructure, and works well in all cloud and bare-metal environments.

+##How Weave Scope is Deployed?

+Weave Scope consists of three parts: the probe, the app and the user interface.
 There are two ways in which Weave Scope can be deployed: as a standalone configuration, or if you don't want to bother with the administration yourself, you can sign up for the Weave Scope cloud service.

-##What is Weave Scope Cloud Service?
+###What is Weave Scope Cloud Service?

-The Weave Scope cloud service centrally manages and shares access to your Weave Scope user interface.
-With the cloud service, you run Weave Scope probes locally across your infrastructure and then monitor it from the Weaveworks website where the Weave Scope app feed visualization is hosted.
+The Weave Scope cloud service manages and shares access to your Weave Scope user interface.
+With the cloud service, Weave Scope probes are run locally on your machines, whereas the app and the user interface are hosted on the Weave Scope cloud service.
+Infrastructure is monitored in a browser from the [scope.weave.works](http://scope.weave.works) website.

-Sign up at [scope.weave.works](http://scope.weave.works) to obtain a secure token key.
-Deploy Weave Scope probes with the secure token id to all of your hosts and monitor your containerized apps from the Weaveworks website any time you or management may need to.
+Sign up at [scope.weave.works](http://scope.weave.works) to obtain a secure service token.

-##What is Weave Scope Standalone?
+###What is Weave Scope Standalone?

-In standalone mode, Weave Scope probes are deployed locally and the Weave Scope app is launched in a browser to gain instant insight into your infrastructure.
+In standalone mode, all Weave Scope components are run locally: the probes and the app are deployed to your machines, and then the user interface is displayed in your browser to view the infrastructure setup.

+##About This Guide

-This tutorial demonstrates how to use Weave Scope standalone, where you will:
+This guide demonstrates how to launch and use Weave Scope in standalone mode.
+You will:

 1. Deploy a 3-tiered web application stack, consisting of a pool of data services, a set of custom application servers and a load balancing layer.
-2. Launch Weave Scope to visualize and monitor containers and to return useful intelligence.
+2. Launch Weave Scope to visualize and monitor containers and return useful intelligence.

-This guide takes about 15 minutes to complete and while some UNIX skills are required, it does not require any programming skills to complete.
+This tutorial takes about 15 minutes to complete and while some UNIX skills are required, it does not require any programming skills to complete.

 ##What You Will Use